githubnext/blocks-template/README.md

 - `title` and `description` are both presentational attributes that affect how the block will appear on the [Blocks Marketplace](https://blocks-marketplace.githubnext.com/)
 - `entry` is the most important attribute: its value should be a file path to your block's entry point (starting with `/` - the root)
 - `extensions` is an array of file extensions (the text of a filename _after_ the first `.`), which lets GitHub Blocks know for which types of files this block should be listed. `*` represents a wildcard value, meaning the block will always be listed.
+- `matches` is an array of globs (following https://github.com/micromatch/picomatch syntax), which lets GitHub Blocks know for which types of files this block should be listed.
 - `example_path` (optional) is the path to an example file that will be displayed in the block’s preview on the [Blocks Marketplace](https://blocks-marketplace.githubnext.com/).

 ### Step 3.2: Code your Block